 - Licensed AEMTs can then progress into the Paramedic Program

 - Paramedics also have the opportunity to continue their education and earning their Associate’s of Applied Science Degree.

 All interested students must:

 - First Apply to the College

-- Meet the reading requirement of a 12th-grade reading level by either:
+- (Recommended) You meet the reading requirement of a 12th-grade reading level by either: